Nauru Passport Ranking

-The Nauruan passport currently ranks on the 56th place according to the Guide visa index.
+The Nauruan passport currently ranks on the 56th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 89 countries.
 This grants it an overall medium mobility score.
 Nauruan passport holders have visa-free access and visas on arrival to countries such as Singapore, Russia, the United Kingdom, Kenya and Israel.
 Nauruan citizens require a visa to enter about 137 destinations.
 This high visa requirement results in a medium-low mobility score and entails major trip preparations before traveling.
 Some countries where a visa is required are China, the United States and the entire European Union.

 The Republic of Nauru a former Australian colony consisting of 14 districts.
 The most important districts are Denigomodu, Meneng and Aiwo.
 The country is an island nation situated in Oceania in the South Pacific Ocean just south of the Marshall Islands with only 21 square kilometers.
 The country’s terrain consists of a phosphate plateau in the center surrounded by a fertile ring and beach.
 Its climate is mostly tropical, from November to February it’s the monsoon rainy season